BestTimesToVisit.com Logo

 King County Metro Buses

-An extensive bus network covers virtually every corner of Seattle and surrounding areas.
-It's your go-to for reaching neighborhoods not served by the light rail or for shorter, more localized trips.
+An extensive network of buses covers virtually every corner of Seattle and surrounding King County.
+They are crucial for reaching neighborhoods not served by the light rail, like Ballard or Fremont.

-Cost:$2.75 per trip, with transfers included within a certain timeframe.
-ORCA card is the most convenient payment method.
+Cost:$2.75 per ride, with transfers included within a certain timeframe.

 Seattle Streetcar

-Two distinct lines, the South Lake Union line and the First Hill line, offer convenient hops between key downtown and South Lake Union areas.
-They're great for connecting to attractions or neighborhoods without a long walk.
+Two distinct streetcar lines, the South Lake Union and First Hill lines, offer convenient, albeit limited, service within specific downtown and South Lake Union areas.
+They're great for short hops between attractions in those zones.

 Ride-Sharing Services (Uber/Lyft)

-Cost:Varies widely based on demand, time of day, and distance.
-Expect $15-$40 for most intra-city trips.
+Cost:Varies significantly based on demand, time of day, and distance.
+Expect $15-$40 for typical city trips.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.